chinmaye03/Customer--Segmentation-ML/README.md

 ## Implementing K Means Algorithm

-This project is a part of the Mall Customer Segmentation Data competition held on Kaggle.
+This project is a part of the [Mall Customer Segmentation Data competition](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python)held on Kaggle.

-The dataset can be downloaded from the kaggle website which can be found here[](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python)
+The dataset can be downloaded from the kaggle website which can be found [here](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python)

 **The steps involved for implementing K means are:**
 1. Importing required libraries.